 NPR does a wonderful job of recounting the winding path that the law took the state’s high court, but what stands out is that the plaintiffs, doctors Herbert Hodes and his daughter Traci Nauser, challenged the law in a way that “was unusual in that they did not argue the statute is illegal under the U.S. Constitution.
 Rather, they based their argument on the Kansas Constitution, contending that Sections 1 and 2 of its Bill of Rights recognize a ‘fundamental right to abortion.’”

-In fact, the decision began by quoting the states constitution’s bill of rights.
+In fact, the decision began by quoting the state constitution’s bill of rights.

 “Section 1 of the Kansas Constitution Bill of Rights provides: ‘All men are possessed of equal and inalienable natural rights, among which are life, liberty, and the pursuit of happiness,’” the opinion states.
 “We are now asked: Is this declaration of rights more than an idealized aspiration?
 And, if so, do the substantive rights include a woman’s right to make decisions about her body, including the decision whether to continue her pregnancy?
 We answer these questions, ‘Yes.’”